bblfsh/documentation/community.md

 Bugs should be reported through GitHub Issues.
 When you find a bug, report it to the repository of the relevant component at the [bblfsh organization](https://github.com/bblfsh/).
-If in doubt, report the bug in the [sdk repo](https://github.com/bblfsh/sdk) with as much information as you have
+If in doubt, report the bug to the [sdk repo](https://github.com/bblfsh/sdk) with as much information as you have
-(including the languages of the code you're parsing), we can move it to whatever repo is more appropiate after reviewing it.
+(including the languages of the code you're parsing), we can move it to whatever repo is more appropriate after reviewing it.

 ## Feature requests